akanksha260991/Documentation-Jekyll/Espresso/Notify on test completion.md

 ### Notify project completion
-You can make use of the `projectNotifyURL' url where we can send a confirmation once your entire build/project execution is completed on BrowserStack.
+You can make use of the `projectNotifyURL` url where we can send a confirmation once your entire build/project execution is completed on BrowserStack.
 To use notify URL, you need to pass the `projectNotifyURL` parameter in the REST API request to start Espresso test execution.

 | Param            | Description                                                                                 	|
 |------------------|---------------------------------------------------------------------------------------------	|